Floer theory for Lagrangian cobordisms: A monster compendium of holomorphic discs

 We will consider three types of pure LCH moduli spaces:

-The first two moduli spaces will be called pure {\em cylindrical} LCH moduli spaces and are used to define the Legendrian contact homology differential of $\Lambda^\pm$.
+The first two moduli spaces will be called pure {\em cylindrical} LCH moduli spaces, and are used to define the Legendrian contact homology differential of $\Lambda^\pm$.
 The third moduli space will be called pure {\em cobordism} LCH moduli space and is used in \cite{Ekhoka} to define maps between Legendrian contact homology algebras.

-Since the Lagrangian labels are constant for these moduli spaces, the almost complex structures $J_{(d, \underline{L})})$ are actually domain \emph{independent}.
-However, their value depends on whether $\Sigma= \Sigma_0$ or $\Sigma = \Sigma_1$.
-Finally, recall that in the cylindrical moduli spaces, we take a quotient by the $\R$-action, while such an operation is not possible (nor desirable) for the cobordism moduli space.
+The pure cylindrical LCH moduli spaces are moduli spaces of $J^\pm$-holomorphic maps from a $(d+1)$-punctured disc ($d \ge 1$) to $\R \times Y$ with boundary on $\R \times \Lambda^\pm$, one puncture positively asymptotic to $\gamma^\pm$ and $d$ punctures negatively asymptotic to $\boldsymbol{\delta}^\pm$.
+The pure cobordism LCH moduli spaces are moduli spaces of $J$-holomorphic maps from a $(d+1)$-punctured disc ($d \ge 1$) to $\R \times Y$ with boundary on $\Sigma$, one positive puncture asymptotic to $\gamma^+$ and $d$ negative punctures asymptotic to $\boldsymbol{\delta}^-$.
+Finally in the cylindrical moduli spaces we take a quotient by the natural $\R$-action, while such an operation is not possible (nor desirable) for the cobordism moduli space.